List of World Heritage Sites in Greece

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designates World Heritage Sites of outstanding universal value to cultural or natural heritage which have been nominated by countries which are signatories to the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
 Greece ratified the convention on 17 July 1981, making its natural and cultural sites eligible for inclusion on the list.

-Greece has 20 properties in Greece inscribed on the World Heritage List, 18 of which are cultural sites and two (Meteora and Mount Athos) are mixed, listed for both their natural and cultural significance.
+Greece has 21 properties in Greece inscribed on the World Heritage List, 18 of which are cultural sites and three (Meteora, Mount Athos, and Mount Olympus) are mixed, listed for both their natural and cultural significance.
 The first site added to the list was the Temple of Apollo Epicurius at Bassae, in 1986.
 The next two sites listed were the Archeological site of Delphi and the Acropolis of Athens, in the following year.
 Five sites were added in 1988, two in 1989 and 1990 each, one in 1992, one in 1996, two in 1999, and one in 2007.
-The most recent site added was the Minoan Palatial Centres, in 2025.
-In addition, there are 12 sites on the tentative list, all of which were nominated in 2014.
+The most recent site added was the wider area of Mount Olympus, in 2026.
+In addition, there are 11 sites on the tentative list, all of which were nominated in 2014.